emacsmirror/counsel-at-point/readme.rst

 Counsel at Point
 ################

-This is a simple package to improve on on ergonomics for counsel by:
+This is a simple package to improve on the ergonomics for counsel by:

 - Searching from the project root.
 - Using the current context to initialize the search.